 How Much Money Have Banks Created?

-Banks have two key powers in today’s economy – they get to decide how much money to create, and they get to decide who to lend this new money to.
+Banks have two key powers in today’s economy – they get to decide:

-From the time when the Bank of England was formed in 1694, it took just over 300 years for banks to create the first trillion pounds.
+From the time when the Bank of England was formed in 1694, it took over 300 years for banks to create the first trillion pounds.
 It took them only 8 years to create the second trillion.
-Today cash, the red line, accounts for approximately 3% of the total money in the economy.
-The green line, commercial bank created money, accounts for the other 97%.
-However, since 2008 the quantity of money in the economy has been falling – loans are being repaid at a faster rate than new loans are being made – the amount of money in the economy is shrinking.
+Today cash – the bottom line in the chart below – accounts for just 3% of the total money in the economy.
+The dark blue line, money created by commercial banks, accounts for the other 97%.

 Join the Campaign!

 Join the 25,229 of us who know that our money system needs fundamental changes if we want an economy that works for people, not banks.